Home

 A homepage section

-I have written a novel, three theatre plays, two of which have been performed before the public, nine feature length screenplays.
+I have written a novel, three theatre plays, two of which have been performed before the public, ten feature length screenplays.
 The first three listed have all at one one point been optioned by production companies.
 One long-form TV drama series that has twice been in development with production companies and one two-part TV drama.

 They are: